 White-faced Whistling Duck

-Adult male has front half of head and throat white; rest of head and neck black with white patch on underside of neck; lower neck and wing shoulders chestnut; flanks barred black on white; rest of underparts, underside of wings, rump and tail black; back and scapulars olive brown edged with golden buff, eye brown, bill black, feet, toes and webs blue with black markings.
+Adult male has front half of head and throat white; rest of head and neck black with a white patch on underside of neck; lower neck and wing shoulders chestnut; flanks barred black on white; rest of underparts, underside of wings, rump and tail black; back and scapulars olive brown edged with golden buff, eye brown, bill black, feet, toes and webs blue with black markings.
 The female is similar but has front of head and neck spot tinged with rust color.

 GEOGRAPHICAL RANGE AND HABITAT: